xiix0/scam/README.md

-Wagner's music is better than it sounds.
+A classic is something that everyone wants to have read and nobody wants to read.
-		-- Mark Twain
+		-- Mark Twain, "The Disappearance of Literature"